-Ignition coil, condenser, distributor and regulator are free, subject to the ignition system remaining the same as provided by the manufacturer for the model concerned and the replacement of the said accessories do not entail any modification of the attachment system provided by the manufacturer for the model concerned.
+Ignition coil, condenser, distributor and regulator are free, subject to the ignition system remaining the same as provided by the manufacturer for the model concerned.

-However, it is specified that the fitting of an electronic ignition system is allowed on series-production cars provided no mechanical part other than those mentioned hereabove is modified or replaced.
+However, it is specified that the fitting of an electronic Ignition system is allowed on series-production cars provided no mechanical part other than those mentioned hereabove is modified or replaced.